Deep-MI/FastSurfer/HypVINN/README.md

                      t1 : only T1 images, t2 : only T2 images or multi : both T1 and T2 images, default = 'auto'
  * `--seg_log` :  Path to file in which run logs will be saved.
 If not set logs will be stored in /sd/sid/logs/hypvinn_seg.log
 ### Image processing options
- * `--no_pre_proc`: Deactivate all pre-processing steps, This is recommended when images are already bias field corrected and co-register if T1 and T2 are available
+ * `--no_pre_proc`: Deactivate all pre-processing steps, This is recommended when images are already bias field corrected and co-registered if T1 and T2 are available
  * `--no_bc` : Deactivate bias field correction, it is recommended to do bias field correction for calculating volumes taking account partial volume effects, reguired = False
  * `--no_reg` : Deactivate registration of T2 to T1.
-If multi mode is used; images need to be register properly, required = False
+If multi mode is used; images need to be registered externally, required = False
  * `--reg_type` : Freesurfer Registration type to run. coreg : mri_coreg (Default) or robust : mri_robust_register.
 ###  FastSurfer Technical parameters (see FastSurfer documentation)
  * `--device`